cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 ### Open Source Plan

-To support the community, we provide the Open Source (OSS) plan for to take advantage of our Dashboard Service with unlimited test runs.
+To support the community, we provide the Open Source (OSS) plan to take advantage of our Dashboard Service with unlimited test runs.
 To qualify, your Organization needs the following: